 Many business owners tend to think of omnichannel advertising as more of a strategic initiative, or rather a strategy that encompasses all your advertising efforts in the course of a single year.
 And while this may be true, you also have to realize that there are very many opportunities in a year where you can choose to leverage omnichannel techniques.

 You can do this in a manner that is more segmented, albeit a bit limited.
-This may include running campaigns on special days such as Easter weekend, Memorial Day, Black Friday, etc. try and take part in as many campaigns as possible, including those taking place at your local fair.
+This may include running campaigns on special days such as Easter weekend, Memorial Day, Black Friday, etc. trying and taking part in as many campaigns as possible, including those taking place at your local fair.
 Remember, each special event in 2020 is an opportunity for you to market your business using an omnichannel approach.